Uvajanani/GPA-Calculator/README.md

 ## How to Use

-1. Select Your Year: Choose your academic year from the dropdown.
+1. **Select Your Year**: Choose your academic year from the dropdown.

-2. Select Your Semester: After selecting the year, choose the semester for that year.
+2. **Select Your Semester**: After selecting the year, choose the semester for that year.

-3. Add a Course: Select a course, enter the number of credits, and choose the grade you received.
+3. **Add a Course**: Select a course, enter the number of credits, and choose the grade you received.
 Click "Add Course" to add it to the list.

-4.View Your Courses: The courses you add will be displayed in a table.
+4. **View Your Courses**: The courses you add will be displayed in a table.
 You can delete any course from the list by clicking the "DELETE" button.

-5. Calculate Your GPA: Once you've added all your courses, click "Calculate GPA" to see your GPA.
+5. **Calculate Your GPA**: Once you've added all your courses, click "Calculate GPA" to see your GPA.